All About DUI Evidence

 - Regurgitation, including burping or vomiting, within a 15 minutes of taking the test

-For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, your Vista drunk driving attorney can challenge it.
+For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, drunk driving attorneys can challenge it.
 This is particularly true if your BAC test result is just over the legal limit.

-While there are many things that can make breathalyzer results artificially high and make it possible for a Vista drunk driving attorney to challenge this DUI evidence, the down side is that breathalyzer tests do not provide a stored sample for future retesting, which blood tests do.
-As a result, if you believe you are genuinely not under the influence, blood tests can often be beneficial because if a blood test results come back positive, your lawyer can retest the sample and may get different results than the original test.
+While there are many things that can make breathalyzer results artificially high and make it possible to challenge this evidence, the down side is that breathalyzer tests do not provide a stored sample for future retesting, which blood tests do.
+As a result, if you believe you are genuinely not under the influence, these tests can often be beneficial because if a they come back positive, your lawyer can retest the sample and may get different results than the original test.

 Blood Tests Can be Retested for Accuracy

-While it can be harder to fight the results of blood tests as DUI evidence, the benefit is that your sample will be stored so your Vista drunk driving attorney can have it retested if there is any question about the accuracy of the results.
-In fact, if the results of your test of the sample are lower than the official police results, this DUI evidence could actually benefit your case.
+While it can be harder to fight the results of these tests, the benefit is that your sample will be stored so your lawyers can have it retested if there is any question about the accuracy of the results.
+In fact, if the results of your test of the sample are lower than the official police results, this could actually benefit your case.

 - an alcohol swab was used to clean the skin before taking a sample